Aggarwal-Gavesh-25/Facial-Recognition/README.md

-## Real-Time Face Detection and Classification
+## Facial Recognition
-The Real-Time Face Detection and Classification project is implemented in MATLAB to detect and classify faces in real-time using a webcam.
+The Facial Recognition project is implemented in MATLAB to detect and classify faces in real-time using a webcam.
 It combines the power of pre-trained neural networks with face detection algorithms to achieve accurate and efficient face recognition.

 It comprises three main components: data collection, training, and real-time testing, each contributing to the overall functionality of the system.